Rex White: NASCAR

-Rex White started racing in NASCAR in 1956, when the premier stock-car racing sport was known as the Grand National division.
-He started 24 races in 1956 and finished in the top 10 on 14 occasions, as well as finishing second in the final NASCAR Short Track standings, a lower division of the NASCAR Grand Nationals.
+White started racing in NASCAR in 1956, when the premier stock-car racing sport was known as the Grand National division.
+He started 24 races in 1956 and finished in the top-ten on 14 occasions, as well as finishing second in the final NASCAR Short Track standings, a lower division of the NASCAR Grand Nationals.

-White competed in only 9 of 53 events in 1957; but finished in the top 10 in six of those events, with four of those finishes being in the top 5.
+White competed in only 9 of 53 events in 1957; but finished in the top-ten in six of those events, with four of those finishes being in the top 5.

-In 1958 White moved from Washington to Spartanburg in order to join forces with Louis Clements, his friend, partner, and chief mechanic.
+In 1958, White moved from Washington to Spartanburg in order to join forces with Louis Clements, his friend, partner, and chief mechanic.
 White and Clements proceeded to build their first late-model Chevy, and started competing together in the NASCAR circuit.
 They met a year or so earlier when both were working for Chevrolet's factory racing team, an enterprise that retired from racing in June 1957, when Detroit and Chevy temporarily withdrew its financial backing to the industry.
 White competed a total of 22 times of the 55 races that year, winning his first NASCAR race at the season-opening event at the Champion Speedway in Fayetteville, NC.

 At the age of 29, White ran in 23 of 44 NASCAR races, winning five times and capturing five pole positions.
-He finished the season with 11 top 5s and 13 top 10 finishes.
+He finished the season with 11 top-fives and 13 top-ten finishes.

 White's first and only championship came in 1960, and his first win of the season occurred in the ninth event of the season.
-Through the remainder of the season, White won 6 more of his 28 career victories.
-White finished outside the top 10 in finishing position only 5 times throughout the 40 starts of that 1960 season, winning the championship.
+Through the remainder of the season, White won six more of his 28 career victories.
+White finished outside the top-ten in finishing position only five times throughout the 40 starts of that 1960 season, winning the championship.
 By the end of that 1960 season, he also notched the Most Popular Driver Award, and the Driver of the Year awards.
 White, in his gold and white 1960 chevy, secured his championship just prior to the season-ending Atlanta 500 mile event.
 White's championship hopes improved dramatically in the inaugural World 600 (now named the Coca-Cola 600), when his chief rivals, Richard Petty, Junior Johnson, Lee Petty, and three other drivers were disqualified for not making a proper entrance to pit road at the Charlotte Motor Speedway.
 White eventually finished the 600-mile event in sixth place.
 White's check for winning the 1960 NASCAR championship totaled $13,000.